-Join Garrick Chow for an in-depth discussion in this video iTunes Radio, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video iTunes Radio, part of Learning iTunes 12.

 - In a previous chapter, we looked at iTunes…built in internet radio feature…which allows you to listen to live webstreams…of music from all over the internet…both commercial and non-commercial.…But in this movie, I want to take a look at iTunes Radio…which is also a built in streaming music service,…but this one is directly from Apple…and gives you the ability to customize your own stations…as well as purchase any music…you may come across and find that you like.…So, currently I'm looking at My Music,…and from here I'm going to click Radio.…When you first click Radio, you'll see this welcome screen…telling you that iTunes Radio is…free streaming radio that you can tailor…to your own interests and preferences.…

 I'll click Start Listening.…And you do need to be signed into your iTunes account…to be able to use iTunes Radio.…Here, the main iTunes Radio page…is divided into two sections.…You have the Featured Stations here at the top…where you'll find stations that have been programmed…around specific themes, artists or genres,…

 - Differences between the Mac and Windows versions of iTunes

 - Using the playback controls